skylight-hq/skylight.digital/_projects/ussf_web_portal.md

   <p>
-    Coinciding with the organization's one-year anniversary, the launch symbolized a new approach to digital for the USSF &mdash; one that’s not only modern at its core, but also human-centered and accessible, meeting the everyday needs of an important new branch of the U.S. military.
+    Coinciding with the organization's one-year anniversary, the launch symbolized a new approach to digital for the USSF — one that’s not only modern at its core, but also human-centered and accessible, meeting the everyday needs of an important new branch of the U.S. military.
   </p>
 {% endcapture %}